aarmea/noise/README.md

 [![Build Status](https://travis-ci.org/aarmea/noise.svg?branch=master)](https://travis-ci.org/aarmea/noise)

+## Work-in-progress

+This is only an implementation of the sync protocol and message validation and prioritization mechanism. **There is no chat -- or any other features for end users -- implemented at this point.**

+If you need something that works immediately, check out the [Briar project](https://briarproject.org/), which utilizes a similar, albeit smaller, Bluetooth network.
+Notably, it does not attempt to solve the problem of sending a message widely via non-contacts while offline.

 ## What's wrong with chat today

 On traditional chat platforms, mobile devices connect over the Internet to a central server which is responsible for relaying messages to their destinations.
 This has a few problems: